 You've decided you want a brand-spanking new car.
 You're craving that new car smell and the rattle-free hum of a new engine and chassis.
 You want to get behind the wheel of something that's never experienced a prang or a spilled milkshake.
 With all the excitement you might be tempted to buy on impulse, but don't rush into it.
 Do your homework, beware of dealer tricks and learn to negotiate – it can save you thousands.

-Eight steps to buying a new car
+Steps to buying a new car

 Start off by thinking about the make and model you want and check that it will suit your needs.
 Check:

 - buyer guides in car magazines or newspapers

 - Australasian New Car Assessment Program (ANCAP) ratings

 - IAG Reversing Visibility Index

 - National Motor Vehicle Theft Reduction Council Car Security Scores.

 Not all cars are made equal so it's important to consider the safety features that are available.